segunak/SegunAkinyemi.com/docs/_posts/2025-02-27-comforts-of-christ.md

 >
 > <cite>[Matthew 11:28-30](https://www.biblegateway.com/passage/?search=Matthew%2011%3A28-30&version=NKJV)</cite>

-As you can see, while authoritative moral instruction is part of who He is—as God, King, Savior, Creator—Jesus is far from a taskmaster.
+As you can see, while authoritative moral instruction is part of who He is, as God, King, Savior, Creator, Jesus is far from a taskmaster.
 Quite the opposite actually.
 He's [everything](https://www.youtube.com/watch?v=89tRNHR1J-Y) you need.
-The commands He gave are meant to help us naturally lean into God's will—able to sense right from wrong by the wisdom of the One who made everything—instead of chasing the world's ever-shifting moral standards or memorizing rules for every scenario.
+The commands He gave are meant to help us naturally lean into God's will, able to sense right from wrong by the wisdom of the One who made everything, instead of chasing the world's ever-shifting moral standards or memorizing rules for every scenario.
 Still, there's a whole other side of Jesus: the Comforter, the One who promises peace, rest, and presence during our hardest days.
 Sometimes, you just need a spiritual hug instead of a to-do list.

-So this post—*The Comforts of Christ*—is my attempt at gathering the places in Scripture where Jesus speaks comfort into our lives.
+So this post, *The Comforts of Christ*, is my attempt at gathering the places in Scripture where Jesus speaks comfort into our lives.
 It's for those moments when you're already maxed out, tired of being told what else needs doing, and just want to hear, "You are loved.
 You matter.
 I'm with you."
 I'm reminded of King David's words:

 > The Lord is my shepherd; I shall not want.
 He makes me to lie down in green pastures; He leads me beside the still waters.
 He restores my soul; He leads me in the paths of righteousness for His name's sake.
 Yea, though I walk through the valley of the shadow of death, I will fear no evil; For You are with me; Your rod and Your staff, they comfort me.
 >
 > <cite>[Psalm 23:1-4](https://www.biblegateway.com/passage/?search=Psalm%2023%3A1-4&version=NKJV)</cite>

 That's comfort in a nutshell.
-My prayer is that this post gives you that same sort of "it's going to be alright" reassurance—straight from Jesus's own words.
+My prayer is that this post gives you that same sort of "it's going to be alright" reassurance, straight from Jesus's own words.

 ## Random Comfort